Public procurement is an attractive growth platform for the grey economy

 We do not know exactly how broad the scope of the grey economy in public procurement is.
 Some sectors are more at risk of grey economy practices than others.
 At-risk sectors include infrastructure and other construction, local planning, health care services, the pharmaceutical industry, the arms trade and IT services.
 Naturally, the grey economy may manifest itself in any sector, for instance through direct procurement.
 Also, framework agreements – in any sector – increase the risk of grey economy practices.
 In a framework agreement, a procurement unit typically signs an agreement with one or more suppliers, determining the prices at which the unit will procure specific goods or services over a specific period of time.

 Statistics on grey economy practices in public procurement are not separately compiled.
-For example, the FCCA only records general information on the number of cases handled.
+For example, the Finnish Competition and Consumer Authority’s procurement control only compiles statistics on general data on the number of cases it handles.

 The shadow economy biases competition